 Time spent in filesystem I/O. High values are usually bad.
-This is negligible; there's no need to investigate I/O performance
+This is very low; however single-process I/O may cause MPI wait times

 This application run was Compute-bound (based on main thread activity).
 A breakdown of this time and advice for investigating further is in the CPU section below.